 About me

-My PhD thesis, under the supervision of Prof. Jessica Barrett and Prof. Brian Tom at the University of Cambridge, investigated how the interaction between patients and the healthcare system harms the use of machine learning models in real-world settings.
+I received my PhD from the University of Cambridge, where I investigated, under the supervision of Prof. Jessica Barrett and Prof. Brian Tom, how the interaction between patients and the healthcare system harms the use of machine learning models in real-world settings.

 Contact me at: vincent DOT jeanselme AT gmail DOT com